Dr Gavin Burnell

 - Job title: Associate Professor r in Condensed Matter Physics

 - Location: Room 8.303 Physics Research Deck

-- Research Area: Superconducting Spintronics, Non-Equilibrium Superconductivity, Nanofabrication
+- Areas of expertise: Superconducting Spintronics, Non-Equilibrium Superconductivity, Nanofabrication

 Gavin is an Associate Professor in Condensed Matter Physics.
 From 2006 until 2011 he was an Advanced Research Fellow supported by EPSRC.
 After graduating from the Device Materials Group in Cambridge, before moving to Leeds and joining the group in the summer of 2006.
 He was promoted to Associate Professor in September 2015.

 His research interests centre on understanding the physics of electron transport in materials through the fabrication and characterisation of nanoscale devices, in particular in superconducting and magnetic hybrid structures.
 Conventional superconductivity and ferromagnetism are generally considered competing quantum phenomena – the former associated with electron attraction in an anti-parallel spin orientation to form Cooper pairs, while the latter encourages the parallel alignment of electron spins.
 This mutual antagonism at the most fundamental level would appear, at first sight, to preclude the interaction of such materials for any realistic physical parameters.
 In practice there is, in fact, a very rich range of fascinating and novel phenomena that can be observed if the experimental difficulties can be overcome.
 The principal challenges are that the energy and length scales with which the experimentalist must work are small and the study of superconductors and ferromagnets in close proximity has really only begun in the last few years.
 At the same time, there has been a rapid increase in interest in the manipulation of electron spin in electronic structures to harness new functionality – leading to the field of spintronics.